NextDotID/docs/docs/core-concepts/architecture.md

 ---
-title: Architecture
+title: Product & System Architecture
 ---

-# Architecture
+# Product & System Architecture

-This page describes the Next.ID product and system architecture.
-This is also a guide to better understand what Next.ID wants to deliver and the core value.
+This page visualises Next.ID's product and system architecture.
+This will help you understand what Next.ID wants to deliver and its core values.

 ## ProofService Product Structure